mbouchenoire/lowfer/README.md

 ### Issues
 Find issues in your architecture using a built-in static-analysis tool:
 ![Issues](docs/images/issues.png)

 ## Quick Start

-Lowfer is contained within a single Docker image, you can You can use Lowfer locally in your browser at http://localhost:8080 using Docker only:
+Lowfer is contained within a single Docker image.
+You can run it locally and access it in your browser (`http://localhost:8080`) with this command:

 ```shell script
 docker run \